AngePort/AngePort.github.io/essays/AI-a-tool-or-not.md

 ### VIII.
 Conclusion:
 The use of AI in education, especially in coding courses, brings both benefits and challenges.
 While some worry it could undermine essential skill development, others view it as a valuable tool for enhancing learning and problem-solving.
 However, the effectiveness of AI depends largely on the user's proficiency and the quality of questions asked.
 Moving forward, integrating AI in education will likely emphasize critical thinking and inquiry skills.
 Educators and learners must adapt to AI's potential while being mindful of its limitations.

+#### USE OF AI
+AI played a significant role in crafting this essay, contributing to improved structural coherence and rectifying grammatical errors.